nrfconnect/sdk-nrf/doc/nrf/ug_zigbee_qsg.rst

 #.
 Generate the network coordinator application:

    a.
-In the Applications panel, hover with your mouse cursor over the application name and click the :guilabel:`Add Build Configuration` button that appears next to it.
+In the Applications panel, click the :guilabel:`No build configuration - Click to create one` button.
    #.
-In the configuration options on the :guilabel:`Generate Configuration` screen, select the board onto which you want to program the sample.
+In the configuration options on the :guilabel:`Add Build Configuration` screen, select the board onto which you want to program the sample.
       See the `Requirements`_ section for the list of available build target names.
       For the purpose of this quick start guide, leave the default values for other options.

       .. figure:: images/zigbee_qsg_vsc_generate_config_section.png
          :alt: nRF Connect for Visual Studio Code - Generate Configuration panel

    #.
-Click :guilabel:`Generate Config`.
+Click :guilabel:`Build Configuration`.
       When the process starts, a Zigbee Coordinator panel appears under the Applications panel.
       The generation process takes some time and you can observe its progress in the :guilabel:`nRF Connect` terminal.